nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 const array = [3, 5, -4, 7, 4, 3, -5, 89, 3]
 ```

-Once you have the array yo pass it to the splr solver by
+Once you have the array you pass it to the splr solver by

 ```javascript
 const result = JSON.parse(solveSat(array));